BladeRunnerJS/brjs-site/docs/use/config.md

 end-env -->
 ```

-For more information on how to configure this file, please see [The Deployment Descriptor: web.xml](https://cloud.google.com/appengine/docs/java/config/webxml).
+For more information on `web.xml` configuration options, please see [The Deployment Descriptor: web.xml](https://cloud.google.com/appengine/docs/java/config/webxml).

 Entries in `jetty-env.xml` are used for parsing the references in `web.xml` and configuring the naming environment for the application.
+While the `jetty-env.xml` file is contained within exported apps, unlike `web.xml` files they are not filtered or altered in any way.
 For more information on how to configure this file, please see [jetty-env.xml](http://www.eclipse.org/jetty/documentation/9.2.1.v20140609/jetty-env-xml.html).

 ### users.properties